psidnell/ofplugins/README.md

 ## [Toggle Plugin](toggle.omnifocusjs)

-This plugin allows all the projects in a folder to be put on hold or re-activated.
+This plugin allows all the projects in a folder to be put on hold or re-activated, toggling from one state to the other.
+You might, for example want to deactivate a Work folder on a Friday night and reactivate it on a
+Monday morning.

-The plugin will descend the structure toggling the projects between active and on-hold.
+The plugin will descend into the selected folder structure changing active projects to on-hold and vice versa.

-A HIDDEN/DEACTIVATED tag is added to or removed from on-hold projects to avoid toggling projects that were already on hold.
+Note: a HIDDEN/DEACTIVATED tag is added to active projects when they are put on hold and removed when they are reactivated.
+This is so the plug can identify which projects to re-activate by only re-activating ones that it de-activated in the first place.
+This means that projects that were on-hold when their enclosing folder was de-activated remain on-hold when the folder is reactivated.

 Two actions are provided.

 **Toggle Selected**: This action toggles the selected folder.

-While selection is possible on MacOS and iPadOS, it's currently not possible to select a project in OmniFocus on iOS.
-See **Choose Template**.
+While selection of a folder is possible on MacOS and iPadOS, it's currently not possible in OmniFocus on iOS.
+See **Choose Folder**.

-**Toggle Selected**: This action scans OmniFocus for folders and allows one to be selected and toggled.
+**Choose Folder**: This action scans OmniFocus for folders and allows one to be selected and toggled.